 Paraphrasing this guidance, priority should be given to applications that drive the core business.
 This could include a product or service that generates revenue or directly supports revenue generation.
 The usefulness of certain legacy applications may allow for them to be decommissioned after a sunsetting period.
 The functionality of other legacy applications can be replaced by new offerings rather than be migrated.

 The last part of an application modernization strategy is execution.
 The business can seek to source the talent and resources internally, hire directly from the current labor market, or leverage a 3rd party integrator.
 Application modernization in the cloud context is a complex challenge, especially when aggressive timelines and strict budgets are constraints.
 The technology staff at most enterprises despite being one or two years into their cloud adoption journey will likely not be properly experienced to execute an ambitious application modernization effort.
 The daily grind of existing operational maintenance issues and development initiatives may make it difficult or risky to reassign them.
 Most business savvy technology leaders will recognize quickly that leveraging a 3rd party integrator is the right strategy.

 Picking the right 3rd party integrator is vital to mitigating the risk of project failure.
 NorthBay is an experienced solutions delivery company where solution delivery and application modernization is its core business.

-About NorthBay – we are a fast-growing, 100% AWS focused onshore/offshore AWS advanced consulting partner, supporting our customers to accelerate the reinvention of their applications and data for a Cloud native world.
+About NorthBay – we are a fast-growing, 100% AWS focused onshore/offshore AWS Premier Consulting Partner, supporting our customers to accelerate the reinvention of their applications and data for a Cloud-native world.
 Our >350 AWS certified employees excel in developing and deploying database & application migrations, data lakes and analytics, machine learning/AI, DevOps and application and data modernization/development that drive measurable business impact.